XAT 2023 Strategy

 The Cut-offs and XAT 2023 Strategy

-One of the key factors of this exam is the sections are not time-bound and you can move across sections during this strategy.
+One of the key factors of this exam is the sections are not time-bound and you can move across sections.
 Now, people who are strong in a particular section end up spending more time in that section.
 So, while they meet the overall cut-off of a particular program, they might fall short on the sectional cut-off.
+Make sure your XAT 2023 strategy helps you make the best out of this.
 A lot of people fall short of the DM cut-off as they pay less importance to the section or they make too many errors.
 While the section you find easiest should be done the earliest, a substantial amount of time should be given to the other sections as well.
 It is suggested that aspirants should write as many mocks as they can in order to judge how much time to give to each section in order to clear the cut-offs of each section.
 The cut-off goes till 96 because a lot of students in that range fail to meet the sectional cut-offs.

 The 99 percentile score would be somewhere around 40 out of 75 and the 96 percentile would lie somewhere around 35.